 An advent calendar is such a fun tradition but the idea of giving candy every day to my toddler doesn’t strike me as a good one.
 That's why this year I made a practical advent calendar for my 3-year-old daughter.
 It’s a mix of small gifts/ winter crafts / Christmas activities.
 I'm so excited to do it with her all December and would love it if you joined us in this fun ride as well.

 Since my daughter can’t read yet, I’m planning to put a picture of what we will do in the advent and where she can find it.
 So instead of just taking out what’s inside, we can make it a fun game - a treasure hunt of sorts.
 It also planned as every day she’d get a small gift and we would do an activity with it later in the day.
-Sometimes the gifts coordinated with activity, sometimes it’s not.
+Sometimes the gifts coordinate with activity, sometimes it’s not.
 I try to wrap it around the winter theme but it’s not always the case.
 Some of them we do together, some of them buy me some time.
 And you know me, I love a good uninterrupted 30 minutes to myself.
 Well, who doesn’t?

 Fill the advent as you go.
 There is no need to fill up all the windows at once.
 Some activities require more time and if you know you will be super busy that day, switch it up.
 Also, some require snow, for example, and if you happened not to have snow yet, skip it and go to the next one.

 PJ’s.
 This has become a tradition that everyone in this house gets a set of matching PJs first day of December.
-I usually get ours in Old Navy since they have a lot of fun designs and quite cheap if you get them with coupons.
+I usually get ours in Old Navy since they have a lot of fun designs and are quite cheap if you get them with coupons.

 Activity: salt dough handprint ornament